yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields.rst

 		\end{align*}

 	Hence :math:`S` is isomorphic to a :math:`2`-dimensional translation group.
 Moreover, the direction of translation is determined by the rotation on the plane spanned by the second the the third coordinates, which is nothing but :math:`R`.

+	Note that :math:`E^+ (2)` is not semisimple in the sense that it possesses an abelian normal subgroup.
+Indeed, it's obvious from the above discussion that a translation conjugated by a rotation is again a translation (in the rotated direction).
+The non-semisimplicity will have consequences on the representation as we will see below.

 As in the massive case, we'll work out :math:`D_{\sigma \sigma'}` up to first order.
 To this end, note that up to first order